-- The method or approach used to assess uncertainty - An estimate or description of the uncertainty and/or sensitivity of the results in order to help users of the information properly interpret the results

-Chapter 8: Estimating GHG Impacts Ex-Ante

-- Results of the GHG impact calculations and related uncertainties - Any methodologies and assumptions used to estimate GHG emissions, including any models used - All sources of data used to estimate parameters, including activity data, emission factors and assumptions - The method or approach used to assess uncertainty - An estimate or description of the uncertainty and/or sensitivity of the results in order to help users of the information properly interpret the results

-Chapter 9: Estimating GHG Impacts Ex-Post

-- Total annual and cumulative policy scenario emissions and removals over the GHG assessment period - The methodology and assumptions used to estimate policy scenario emissions, including the emissions estimation methods (including any models) used - All sources of data to estimate key parameters, including activity data, emission factors, GWP values, and assumptions - An estimate of the total cumulative GHG impacts of the policy over the assessment period, and disaggregated by each GHG source included in the GHG assessment boundary - The method or approach used to assess uncertainty
+- The method or approach used to assess uncertainty - An estimate or description of the uncertainty and/or sensitivity of the results in order to help users of the information properly interpret the results - 9 Chapter 8: Estimating GHG Impacts Ex-Ante - 10 Results of the GHG impact calculations and related uncertainties - Any methodologies and assumptions used to estimate GHG emissions, including any models used - All sources of data used to estimate parameters, including activity data, emission factors and assumptions - 15 The method or approach used to assess uncertainty - An estimate or description of the uncertainty and/or sensitivity of the results in order to help users of the information properly interpret the results - 18 Chapter 9: Estimating GHG Impacts Ex-Post - Total annual and cumulative policy scenario emissions and removals over the GHG assessment period - The methodology and assumptions used to estimate policy scenario emissions, including the emissions estimation methods (including any models) used - All sources of data to estimate key parameters, including activity data, emission factors, GWP values, and assumptions - An estimate of the total cumulative GHG impacts of the policy over the assessment period, and disaggregated by each GHG source included in the GHG assessment boundary - The method or approach used to assess uncertainty

-• An estimate or description of the uncertainty and/or sensitivity of the results in order to help users of the information properly interpret the results

-Chapter 11: Monitoring Performance Over Time

-- A list of the key performance indicators used to track performance over time and the rationale for their selection - Sources of key performance indicator data and monitoring frequency

-Additional information to report (if relevant)

-• The type of technical review undertaken (first-, second-, or third-party), the qualifications of the reviewers and the review conclusions.
-More guidance on reporting information related to technical review is provided in Chapter 9 of the ICAT Technical Review Guidance.
+- An estimate or description of the uncertainty and/or sensitivity of the results in order to help users of the information properly interpret the results - 3 Chapter 11: Monitoring Performance Over Time - A list of the key performance indicators used to track performance over time and the rationale for their selection - Sources of key performance indicator data and monitoring frequency - 7 Additional information to report (if relevant) - 8 How the policy is modifying longer-term trends in GHG emissions - The economic, social and environmental (sustainable development) impacts of the policy - The type of technical review undertaken (first-, second-, or third-party), the qualifications of the - 11 reviewers and the review conclusions.
+More guidance on reporting information related to - 12 technical review is provided in Chapter 9 of the ICAT Technical Review Guide.

-APPENDIX A: LIST OF DEFAULT VALUES FOR PRICE ELASTICITIES
+1 APPENDIX A: LIST OF DEFAULT VALUES FOR PRICE ELASTICITIES

-This appendix provides the list of default price elasticities for a selection of countries, as estimated by Dahl (2012).
+2 This appendix provides the list of default price elasticities for a selection of countries, as estimated by

+3 Dahl (2012).